-NSA hopes this Bill of Rights, developed during the past few months, will establish timely enactment of tax laws and regulations and reasonable levels of IRS service for tax practitioners, who file 60 percent of the tax returns received by the IRS each year.
+NSA hopes this Bill of Rights will establish timely enactment of tax laws and regulations and reasonable levels of IRS service for tax practitioners, who file 60 percent of the tax returns received by the IRS each year.

 The U.S. House of Representatives Appropriations Committee Financial Services and General Government Subcommittee voted June 11 to cut the IRS budget by $838 million (7.7 percent), continuing a multi-year decline in IRS funding.

 “The tax system is breaking down, and these funding cuts mandated by Congress are a big part of the problem,” said NSA Past President Marilyn Niwao, a CPA and attorney.
 “IRS customer service is at an all-time low, and tax practitioners cannot get timely responses from the IRS for questions we pose on behalf of our clients because the IRS cannot afford the staff it needs to answer the phones.”